 What Happens at the Polar Bear Swim?

-On New Year’s Day, thousands of people usually gather at English Bay Beach in Vancouver’s West End in the early afternoon.
+On New Year’s Day, thousands of people gather at English Bay Beach in Vancouver’s West End in the early afternoon.
 Rain or shine, crowds of Vancouverites show up to either take part in or watch a crazy Canadian tradition.
-Everyone dresses warmly, many have cameras, some are in costume and about 2,000 or so arrive with swimsuits underneath their clothes.
+Everyone dresses warmly, many have cameras, some are in costume and a few thousand arrive with swimsuits underneath their clothes.

 Soon after 2:00 pm, Polar Bear Swim participants start to get ready.
 Winter clothing gets peeled off, skin starts to appear and people slowly make their way to the starting line.
 While holding on to participants’ towels and clothing, friends and family members jostle for viewing positions and get their cameras set.
 Costumes get their final touches.